garrandall/popular-music-data/tracks/ooh-baby-gilbert-o-sullivan.md

   ranking_list: Billboard Hot 100
   start_date: '1973-12-15'
 ---
-Ooh baby your love is so bad
+Oh baby your love is so bad
 You baby you're driving me mad
-Ooh baby your kiss is so sweet
+Oh baby your kiss is so sweet
 You baby knock me off my feet
-Ooh baby I wish you were mine
+Oh baby I wish you were mine
-Ooh baby we'd have a good time
+Oh baby we'd have a good time
-Ooh what can I do
+Oh what can I do

-Ooh baby whatever you've got
+Oh baby whatever you've got
 You baby you're making me hot
-Ooh baby my temperature is high
+Oh baby my temperature is high
-Ooh baby a hundred and five
+Oh baby a hundred and five
-Ooh baby I think that you'll find
+Oh baby I think that you'll find
-Ooh baby I'm out of my mind
+Oh baby I'm out of my mind
-Ooh what can I do
+Oh what can I do

 I wish that there was some way
 I could have you to myself